joaquinvalentin/movilidad-con-prompts/README.md

 A Model Context Protocol (MCP) server that provides real-time and scheduled bus information for Montevideo, Uruguay's public transportation system.
 This server exposes three powerful tools for querying bus schedules, routes, and real-time arrival information.

+> Built for the "Build your MCP" Hackathon organized by Google Developers Groups Uruguay.

 ## 🚌 Available MCP Tools

 ### 1. `consultar_horarios_programados_omnibus`